-Welcome to our 2021 Transparency Report
+Welcome to our 2022 Transparency Report

-This report includes information about how the firm is governed and includes updates from Alex Astolfi, who leads our audit practice in Switzerland.
+This report contains information about how the firm is governed and includes updates from Alex Astolfi, who leads our audit practice in Switzerland.
 While PwC is a multidisciplinary firm, this report is primarily focused on our audit practice and related services.
-The audit profession continues to be under significant public scrutiny and challenge.
-We understand the concerns and we support and are committed to changes that will improve audit quality.